 II: Domestic Policy

 Submit an article to Student Pulse and get an answer in 10-days

 Submit an article and get a decision fast.

-In addition to a shorter review period, the fee supports the journal's continued operation.
+In addition to a shorter review period, the fee supports the journal's continued operation and open-access publishing model.
 Standard submissions are always free.
-Learn more »- Submit an Article to Student Pulse -
+Submit Now »- Submit an Article to Student Pulse -

 Fourteen Northeastern students in a course called Political Science Senior Capstone spent the fall semester 2014 exploring various aspects of the presidency of Barack Obama.
 The works of scholars in the discipline’s subfields of American government and politics, presidency studies, public policy, public law, campaigns and elections, media and public opinion, international relations, and foreign policy were examined with the aim of discerning how political scientists today approach and explain a wide variety of events and issues during President Obama’s first term and halfway through his second term in office.
 These students were then given an opportunity to contribute their own study focusing on topics related to the policies, politics and performance of the Obama presidency.
 The fruits of this research are collected here in this volume, edited by Caitlin Morelli and Federika Cariati, two students selected by their peers for this task.